TrEE-TIMC/circhic/doc/install.rst

 Installing circHiC
 ==================

-There are different ways to install scikit-learn:
+There are different ways to install `circhic`:

 - :ref:`Install the latest official release. <install_official_release>` This
   is the best approach for most users and will provide a stable version.